apache/cordova-coho/docs/plugins-release-process.md

     The packages were published from their corresponding git tags:
     PASTE OUTPUT OF: coho print-tags -r ${ACTIVE// / -r }

-    Upon a successful vote I will upload the archives to dist/, upload them to the Plugins Registry, and post the corresponding blog post.
+    Upon a successful vote I will upload the archives to dist/, upload them to npm, and post the corresponding blog post.

     Voting guidelines: https://github.com/apache/cordova-coho/blob/master/docs/release-voting.md